ibm-cloud-docs/vpc/fip-about.md

 # About floating IPs
 {: #fip-about}

 Floating IP addresses are IP addresses that are provided by the system and are reachable from the public internet.
-They are allocated an IPv4 address which can be used for external connectivity in a number of ways.
+They are allocated an IPv4 address, which can be used for external connectivity in a number of ways.

 You can reserve a floating IP address from the pool of available addresses that are provided by IBM, and you can associate it with a network interface of any instance in the same zone.
 That interface also will have a private IP address.
 Each floating IP address can be associated with only one interface or public gateway.